-- All-In-One Appliance.
-An All-In-One Appliance performs all functions. - Message Collector.
-A dedicated Message Collector receives and processes inbound, asynchronous syslog and trap messages from monitored devices. - In distributed systems that use the SL1 agent, the Message Collector passes agent data to the Database server.
-On these distributed systems, the Message Collector must be a stand-alone node or appliance, not a combination Data Collector/Message Collector. - Data Collector.
-A Data Collector can also perform the message collection function in addition to the data collection function.
+• Message Collector.
+A dedicated Message Collector receives and processes inbound, asynchronous syslog and trap messages from monitored devices.

+NOTE: In distributed systems that use the SL1 agent, the Message Collector passes agent data to the Database Server.
+On these distributed systems, the Message Collector must be a standalone node or appliance, not a combination Data Collector/Message Collector.

+Data Collector.
+A Data Collector can also perform the message collection function in addition to data collection.